sayakpaul/tt-scale-flux/README.md

 **Updates**

+🔥 04/03/2025: Support for LTX-Video and Wan in [this PR](https://github.com/sayakpaul/tt-scale-flux/pull/18) 🎬 Check out [this section](#videos) for results and more info.

 🔥 01/03/2025: `OpenAIVerifier` was added in [this PR](https://github.com/sayakpaul/tt-scale-flux/pull/16).
 Specify "openai" in the `name` under `verifier_args`.
 Thanks to [zhuole1025](https://github.com/zhuole1025) for contributing this!

 🔥 27/02/2025: [MaximClouser](https://github.com/MaximClouser) implemented a ComfyUI node for inference-time